 In 2013, Senator Rezin helped establish the Illinois Valley Flood Resiliency Alliance (IVFRA).
 The IVFRA brings communities, local governments, and emergency personnel together to help them prepare for extreme weather events, especially floods, through education, communication, and the purchasing of flood protection materials.
-The IVFRA originally included LaSalle, Grundy, Bureau, and Putnam counties.
-It has since added several more.
-The IVFRA will soon develop a resiliency plan for the region.
-The IVFRA is also helping secure grant funding for communities to help decrease flood losses.
+The IVFRA includes LaSalle, Grundy, Bureau, and Putnam counties.
+The IVFRA has also developed a resiliency plan for the region.
+The IVFRA has also helped secure grant funding for communities to help decrease flood losses.

 Did you know?